ewarodriguez/review-sentiment-analyzer/README.md

 # 📊 Multi-Engine Review Sentiment Analyzer

-An interactive **Streamlit** web application designed to evaluate and audit English text sentiment dynamically using **VADER** and **TextBlob** evaluation engines.
+An interactive **Streamlit** web application designed to evaluate and audit English text dynamically using **VADER** and **TextBlob** evaluation engines.
 This application provides dual computational pipelines for isolated sandboxing and industrial-scale bulk file processing.

+**Target Application Context**: User feedback and reviews.
 ---

 ## Dataset

-For testing, you may refer to this sample dataset based on global gaming community telemetry data:

-*   **Target Application Context**: User feedback and reviews.

 ### 📥 Access the Repository Test Set
 For testing, you may use the sample dataset containing reviews for award-winning Action RPG **Elden Ring**